 Today is the day I am going to change my life.

-So I am back at the drawing board, learning again, because recently my grief peaked again to near insurmountable levels.
+So I am observing, learning again, because recently my grief peaked again to near insurmountable levels.

 I’ve been relatively wealthy.
 I’ve been extremely poor.
-I’ve lived in a 400-square’ unfinished ranch house with only subflooring and without electricity or plumbing, and I’ve lived in a 26,000 square’ mansion (right on the heels of each other).
-Neither was mine.
+I’ve lived in a 400-square’ unfinished ranch house with only sub-flooring and without electricity or plumbing.
+And right on the heels of that I moved to a 26,000 square’ mansion after a brief stint of homelessness.
+(Neither home was mine.)
 I’ve also rented a $100 per month office space to live in when I didn’t know of any other option – it was all I could afford.
+I worked by day and kept a sleeping bag in the office closet and rolled it out onto the floor when it was time for bed.

 I’ve been a ranch hand on a 2,000 head sheep ranch raising bummer lambs and gallivanting around the tops of the most glorious mountains at 12,000 feet with mountain goats and cowboys.

-I’ve been a top sales rep for a solar company and created an internal finance department.
-I co-founded my own solar finance company, which began with great promise before I failed it.
+I’ve been a house flipper, an internet marketer, a top sales rep and created an internal finance department.
+I co-founded my own finance company, which began with great promise before I failed it.
 I couldn’t cope as I was going through a heart-wrenching divorce (from my first plural family) and a sudden remarriage (to my second plural family).

 Many have expressed doubt that my current marriage will last.
 I can’t imagine why.

 Throughout it all I’ve owned and driven fast BMWs, a beautiful Cadillac Escalade, and I’ve been carless and homeless with not more than $20 in my pocket or knowing where my next meal would come from.
 I’ve been welcomed into and cast out of both a church and a family.
-And I had a miracle baby at the age of 41 after 20-years of infertility and prayer on the matter.
+And I had a miracle baby at the age of 41 after 20-years of being barren.

-And I’m fucking tired of pain.
+And I’m freaking tired of pain.
 I’m tired of loss.
 I’m tired of starting over.

-And I want to find myself again and shine like I used to.
+Sometimes I don’t know who I am anymore and I want to shine like I used to.
 My current husband and family have never seen the best of me.
 That, too, pains me.

-So this is the day I am going to change my life (I hope).
+So this is the day I am going to change my life.

 Because some days I feel like I am going to die if I don’t get out from under this mess of what has become the collected experiences of my life.

 Some days the only thing keeping me going is my glorious son, who I waited so long to have.
 Thank God for him.
-Thank God so hard.
+Thank God so hard for him.
 Lenny’s love is pure and easy (even when it’s hard).
 The way that I mother my son is one of few things I feel accomplished in and proud of.
-And of course, Drew, who has been my steadfast bedrock and sounding board.

 How do I know this?
 Because any time any of those thoughts or memories surface from my subconscious mind, sometimes I still fall to pieces.
 It could be as simple as a song coming on that triggers a memory and then the tears start to roll down my face out of, seemingly, nowhere.
 So while I may have trained my conscious brain to stop actively thinking toxic thoughts, I have never really worked through them.
 Else they would not still be deeply imbedded in me causing involuntary reactions.